What is the minimum age and group size requirements?

 What is the schedule for the evening.

 - Group leaders should check in at 7:30.
-Once paperwork is complete, the group may enter the museum.
-Enter the Museum through the blue door at the base of the right side of the ramp.
+Enter the Museum through the blue door on the east side of the building (Lake Michigan side).

 - Welcome and Rules

 - Divide into smaller groups for interactive tour rotations (20-30 min).
 Rotation length and group size varies on the number of participants.

 - Snack break, get ready for bed, find bunks

 - Lights out/quiet time around midnight

 - Wake up between 7:00-7:30 am, clean boat, bring all the gear to your vehicles

 - The program concludes at 8:00 am.
 Participants will have the opportunity to visit the Museum galleries and the Museum Store at their leisure when they are opened.
 All rules of conduct from the Overnight continue into the galleries the following morning.